fleetdm/fleet/docs/Contributing/Enroll-hosts-with-plain-osquery.md

 ## Set up your Fleet enroll secret

 The enroll secret is a value that osquery provides to authenticate with Fleet.
-There are a few ways you can set the enroll secret on the hosts which you control.
+There are a few ways you can set the enroll secret on the hosts that you control.
 You can either set the value as

 - a value of an environment variable (a common name is `OSQUERY_ENROLL_SECRET`)
 - the content of a local file (a common path is `/etc/osquery/enroll_secret`)